hughperkins/securewebcmd/README.md

 * it will be queued
 * it will start once the running task finishes, or if you kill the currently running task

+## Supported platforms

+* tested on Ubuntu 14.04, using Firefox 35
+* website should plausibly be viewable with Chrome and Firefox, on any platform, and possibly IE9 or newer
+* server should probably run anywhere that nodejs will run?

 ## server-side options